dotnet/tye/README.md

 Check out the [contributing](/CONTRIBUTING.md) page to see the best places to log issues and start discussions.

+Thank you for trying out Project Tye!
+We highly encourage you to provide feedback to help us continue to improve the tool, so we would love to learn more about your experience.
+Please let us know what you think by filling out our [survey](https://aka.ms/tyesurvey).

 ## Reporting security issues and bugs

 Tye is an experimental project, and as such we expect all users to take responsibility for evaluating the security of their own applications.